Lyneham Primary School

 How will my child be involved in their learning and how will their opinions be listened to?

-How will my child’s progress be measured in school?
+How will my child’s progress be

 LPS Logo